SK53/sk53_floras/whd_flora_detail.md

-# Flowers of Wollaton Hall Drive**
+# Flowers of Wollaton Hall Drive

+This is a listing of all higher plants I have seen on Wollaton Hall Drive since about 2004.
+The area includes St Mary's Churchyard, the roadway, verges and grassy areas adjacent to Middleton Boulevard, garden walls (including the garden face), the nearer grounds of Lenton Lodge, the bit of Derby Road bank which faces on to WHD.

+A quick idea of locations is given by code-letters for the main ones:

+* **G**: found in gardens (this is mainly an indication of eihter ubqiquity or likelihood of something being a garden escape)
+* **C**: the churchyard
+* **V**: verges
+* **U**: urban commons, here the two larger stretches of grass at the Middleton Boulevard end
+* **R**: growing on root plates of Beech trees (or their stumps)
+* **L**: grounds of Lenton Lodge
+* **D**: Derby Road banks
+* **P**: road gutters, pavement cracks, foot of garden walls etc (basically the annual weed flora)

 ## Ferns
-Bracken
+* Bracken G An exception to the rule as this is present only in a garden.
+A patch of Bracken can be seen close to the gate of Middleton House.
+This is of interest because Bracken would have probably been a major component of the natural vegetation here (akin to the roughs in Wollaton Park Golf Course)
-Hart’s-tongue
+* Hart’s-tongue WG
-Maidenhair Spleenwort
+* Maidenhair Spleenwort W
-Wall-rue
+* Wall-rue W
-Polypody
+* Polypody W
-Male Fern
+* Male Fern WG
-# conifers
+# Conifers
-Yew
+* Yew CLG
-Norway Spruce
+* Norway Spruce L
-Western Hemlock
+* Western Hemlock C
 # Buttercups
-Bulbous Buttercup
+* Bulbous Buttercup CVG
-Creeping Buttercup
+* Creeping Buttercup VG
-Meadow Buttercup
+* Meadow Buttercup VG
-Lesser Celandine
+* Lesser Celandine CVG
-Winter Aconite
+* Winter Aconite VG
 # Pinks
-Common Chickweed
+* Common Chickweed CVRG
-Lesser Chickweed
+* Lesser Chickweed RP
-Sticky Mouseear
+* Sticky Mouseear VP
-Common Mouse-ear
+* Common Mouse-ear WCVG
-White Campion
+* White Campion V Single plant outside 20
 # Crucifers
-Thale Cress
+* Thale Cress
-Shepherd’s Purse
+* Shepherd’s Purse
-Wavy Bitter-cress
+* Wavy Bitter-cress
-Hairy Bitter-cress
+* Hairy Bitter-cress
-Cuckoo Flower
+* Cuckoo Flower
-Common Whitlow-grass
+* Common Whitlow-grass
 # Roses
-Hawthorn
+* Hawthorn
-Midland Hawthorn
+* Midland Hawthorn
-Dog Rose
+* Dog Rose
-Herb Robert
+* Herb Robert
 # Peas
-Common Vetch
+* Common Vetch
-Black Medick
+* Black Medick
-White Clover
+* White Clover
-Lesser Trefoil
+* Lesser Trefoil
-Bird’s-foot Trefoil
+* Bird’s-foot Trefoil
-Laburnum
+* Laburnum
-False Acacia
+* False Acacia CVG best seen just inside the churchyard.
+Suckers from this tree have appeared in the verge in the past.
+There are a couple of very large trees pushing the garden wall of #48 outwards.
 # Crane's-bills
-Dove’s-foot Crane’s-bill
+* Dove’s-foot Crane’s-bill
-Small-flowered Crane’s-bill
+* Small-flowered Crane’s-bill
-Hedgerow Crane’s-bill
+* Hedgerow Crane’s-bill
-Common Stork’s-bill
+* Common Stork’s-bill
 # Bedstraws
-Cleavers
-Hedge Bedstraw
-#Plantains
-Ribwort Plantain
-Buck’s-horn Plantain
-#Daisies
-Daisy
-Dandelion
-Hawkweed
-Perennial Sow-thistle
-Smooth Sow-thistle
-Prickly Sow-thistle
-Perennial Cornflower
-Creeping Thistle
-Spear Thistle
-Canadian Goldenrod
-Canadian Fleabane
-Guernsey Fleabane
-Ragwort
-Groundsel
-Oxford Ragwort
-Oxeye Daisy
-Feverfew
-Colt’s-foot
-Cock’s-foot
-Small Timothy
-Meadow Oat-grass
-Sterile Brome
-Annual Meadow-grass
-Yorkshire Fog
-Wall Barley
-Bread Wheat
-Field Wood-rush
+* Cleavers
+* Hedge Bedstraw
+# Plantains
+* Ribwort Plantain
+* Buck’s-horn Plantain
+# Daisies
+* Daisy
+* Dandelion
+* Rough-leved Hawkweed V A patch of several plants on the edge of the verge at #17.
+* Perennial Sow-thistle V A single plant in 2020 outside Middleton House
+* Smooth Sow-thistle
+* Prickly Sow-thistle
+* Perennial Cornflower
+* Creeping Thistle V Currently a sizeable patch outside #20 in the verge
+* Spear Thistle V The occassional rosette
+* Canadian Goldenrod
+* Canadian Fleabane
+* Guernsey Fleabane
+* Ragwort
+* Groundsel
+* Oxford Ragwort
+* Oxeye Daisy
+* Feverfew
+* Colt’s-foot
+# Grasses
+* Cock’s-foot
+* Small Timothy
+* Meadow Oat-grass
+* Sterile Brome
+* Annual Meadow-grass
+* Yorkshire Fog
+* Wall Barley
+* Bread Wheat
+* Red Fescue
+* Perennial Rye-grass
+* Squirrel-tail Fescue
+* False-oat Grass
+* Common Bent
+* Soft-brome
+# Rushes
+* Field Wood-rush CV
 # Primroses
-Primrose
+* Primrose
-Cowslip
+* Cowslip
-Polyanthus
+* Polyanthus
-Sowbread
+* Sowbread
 # Speedwells
-Willow-leaved Hebe
+* Willow-leaved Hebe
-Wall Speedwell
+* Wall Speedwell
-Pink-flowered Ivy-leaved Speedwell
+* Pink-flowered Ivy-leaved Speedwell
-Common Field Speedwell
+* Common Field Speedwell
-Grey Field Speedwell
+* Grey Field Speedwell
 # Bellflowers
-Peach-leaved Bellflower
+* Peach-leaved Bellflower
 # Violets
-Sweet Violet
+* Sweet Violet
-Early Dog-violet
+* Early Dog-violet
-Common Dog-violet
+* Common Dog-violet
-Wild Pansy
+* Wild Pansy
-Beech
+* Beech
-Silver Birch
+* Silver Birch
-Hornbeam
+* Hornbeam
-Mind-your-own-Business
+* Mind-your-own-Business
 # Sorrels
-Pink Sorrel
+* Pink Sorrel
-Least Sorrel
+* Least Sorrel
+# Docks
-Common Sorrel
+* Common Sorrel
-Broad-leaved Dock
+* Broad-leaved Dock
-Knot-grass
+* Knot-grass

-Narrow-leaved Pepperwort

-Red Dead-nettle

-Russel Lupin
-Common Mallow
-Hollyhock

 # Bulbs & Other Monocots
 Lords-and-Ladies